(last edited Feb 5th, 2021)

 Choosing your first pair of shoes from the bunch may seem difficult but gets remarkably easier once you answer these three questions: How experienced are you as a climber?
 What kind of climbing are you mostly going to do?
 How long do you continuously want to wear your shoes?

 How to choose a climbing shoe

 Styles of climbing shoes

-Essentially all climbing shoes can be categorised in one of these three basic shoe types: a straight last, asymmetrical last and aggressive last.
-Basically the category defines how curled or bunched up your toes are in the rock shoe.
+Essentially all climbing shoes can be categorized in one of these three basic shoe types: a straight last, asymmetrical last, and aggressive last.
+Basically, the category defines how curled or bunched up your toes are in the rock shoe.

 Shoes with an asymmetrical or slightly downturned last are designed to push the toes, especially the big toe, forward.
-When the toes are pushed forward they can generate a bit more power on smaller footholds.
+When the toes are pushed forward, they can generate a bit more power on smaller footholds.
 This means that you can stand on smaller edges and still be able to push yourself up.
 These are made for shorter climbs after which, you can take your shoes off and let the feet rest.
-These are the best choise for vertical or slightly overhanging routes.
+Asymmetrical shoes are the best choice for vertical to slightly overhanging routes.
 Especially the slightly negative routes are more comfortable with this shoe type.
 These shoes are typically slightly uncomfortable to uncomfortable.

 So how about the sizing?

 The sizing of your climbing shoes really comes down to the comfort question.
-How comfortable do you want our shoe to be?
+How comfortable do you want your shoes to be?
 The trend nowadays seems to be that the harder you want to climb, the smaller the shoe has to be.
-Sure, it’s true that tighter shoes stay on small footholds a bit better that more comfortable shoes.
+Sure, it’s true that tighter shoes stay on small footholds a bit better than more comfortable shoes.
 A tight fit doesn’t have any baggy parts inside, so they more likely won’t pop off the foothold if your footwork is on par.

 How small is too small?